Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Handling Carpet Defect Complaints

-Every New Carpet Warranty covers carpet manufacturing defects.
+Every New Carpet Warranty covers manufacturing defects.
 Even though they inspect every carpet they make before it is shipped out, sometimes defects can be overlooked or missed.
 Some defects only become obvious after being installed.
 This is especially true when it involves textures, colors and shading.
-Sometimes the color at the beginning of the roll is slightly off from the color at the end of the roll.
-Again, the defect may not become obvious until after the carpet has been installed in your home.
+Sometimes the color at the beginning of the roll is slightly off from the color at the end of the roll, making the defect become visible only after the carpet has been installed in your home.
 Independent Carpet Installers

 If you buy carpet from a box store and need to file a carpet warranty claim, you will need to call the carpet manufacturer to seek a remedy.
 They will set up a date and time to have a representative come by to inspect your carpet and determine if your claim is valid.
 You will receive a letter to explain the reason for their determination and what, if any, compensation is being offered.
 Learn more about New Carpet Warranties

 This is yet another good reason why I always recommend shopping for new carpet at a reputable locally-owned flooring company.
-If you ever have a problem or concern with the materials or workmanship there is just one number to call.
-The store manager (or owner) will inspect your carpet and then make all the necessary arrangements to have your carpet inspected by the right person and have your complaint resolved as quickly as possible.
+If you ever have a problem or concern with the materials or workmanship there is just one number you need to call.
+The store manager (or owner) will inspect your carpet and then make all the necessary arrangements to have your carpet inspected by the responsible party and have your complaint resolved as quickly as possible.

 Is Carpet Cheaper at Lowe's or Home Depot?